eflautt/ga-data-science/templates/template-project-readme.md

   - [ ] Element 1
   - [ ] Element 2

 > Optional: Include if further details are required.
-Example: Screenshots of desired outputs would go in this section.
+Screenshots of desired outputs would go in this section.

 - **Bonus:**
   - Suggestions for design / style points